ajrlewis/ai_overview/README.md

-# ai_search
+# ai_overview

 ## About

-The code generates a comprehensive summary or overview based on an input query, leveraging query expansion, search, text extraction, and named entity recognition to produce a rich output containing relevant information and links.
+The code generates a comprehensive summary or overview based on an input query, leveraging query expansion, search, text extraction to produce a rich output containing relevant information and links.

 ## Environmental Variable